Sansevieria species & cultivars

 Fertilising: Snake Plants can be fertilised with a well balanced fertiliser at half strength only once per month.
 Plants can be damaged by over fertilizing so one must be careful.

 Pruning/Repotting: Pruning is not usually required but occasionally needed when leaves die or are damaged.
+Sansevieria prefers to be slightly root-bound, so it is best to plant it in a pot that is only slightly larger than the root ball.
 Repotting is necessary when roots start coming out the bottom of the pot or when the rhizomes start to deform the pot and is best carried out just before starting into active growth at the end of the cold dry season.